 The winters are mild in Boulder, and hiking across the hushed, sometimes snow-dusted landscape is a rewarding fresh-air outing.
 You will likely only need hiking boots or snow cleats for traction, but snowshoes are available for rental, too.
 Find 5 great winter trails here.

 From cruiser rides to mountain biking, groups can take advantage of the abundant and easily accessible paths, trails and terrain in Boulder.
-Learn how to downhill mountain bike, rent electric bikes to see the best of Boulder on a tight timeframe, ride to a farm dinner, or explore the scenery along the Boulder Creek Path, which runs right through the heart of town.
+Learn how to downhill mountain bike, ride to a farm dinner or rent electric bikes to see the best of Boulder on a tight timeframe.
 Read more about bike tour options.